 The drinking water situation throughout most countries in Africa means that travellers have to rely on accommodation providing filtered water, or buying plastic bottle after plastic bottle of safe drinking water.
 The former isn't convenient, whilst the latter does nothing good for the environment or landfill sites within the continent.

-Instead, bring a reliable and hassle-free water source with you in the form of a Water-to-Go bottle or a LifeStraw.
+Instead, bring a reliable and hassle-free water source with you in the form of a Water-to-Go bottle, a Grayl Ultralight, or a LifeStraw.
 Both products are excellent for anyone visiting countries where the water is questionable as the in-built filters make contaminated water safe to drink.
 This means that you can fill up and pretty much instantly drink water from virtually any source, including rivers.

 For our own Africa trip, we took two Water-to-Go bottles and we're happy to report no issues, sicky tummies, or illness!